fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_award.md

 This route takes award filters and fields, and returns the fields of the filtered awards.

 ### Request
-field: Defines what award variables are returned.
+fields: Defines what award variables are returned in an array using the Fields provided below.

-filter: Defines how the awards are filtered.
+filters: Defines how the awards are filtered.
 The filter object is defined here.
+Unique filters are compounded by AND operators.

 https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation

-limit(**OPTIONAL**): how many results are returned
+limit (**OPTIONAL**): how many results are returned.
+If no limit is specified, the data is uncapped.

-page (**OPTIONAL**):  what page of results are returned
+page (**OPTIONAL**):  The page number that is currently returned.

 sort (**OPTIONAL**): Optional parameter indicating what value results should be sorted by.
 Valid options are any of the fields in the JSON objects in the response.
 Defaults to the first `field` provided.
+Example: ['Award ID']

 order (**OPTIONAL**): Optional parameter indicating what direction results should be sorted by.
 Valid options include `asc` for ascending order or `desc` for descending order.
 Defaults to `asc`.